The ultimate guide to finding the right Confluence chatbot

 Option 2: The DIY approach

 For companies with some engineering firepower, building a custom Confluence chatbot is another route.
-This path gives you a ton of flexibility but also comes with a whole lot of complexity.
+This path gives you a ton of flexibility but also comes with significant development responsibilities.

 What does a DIY approach involve?

-Building your own chatbot from the ground up means you’re piecing together the entire system yourself.
-This usually means using open-source frameworks like LangChain to connect to the Confluence API, pull the text from your pages, turn that text into a format the AI can understand (called embeddings), and store it all in a special vector database.
-Then you have to connect all of that to a large language model (LLM) like GPT-4 and build a user interface for it.
-It’s a full-on development project.
+Building your own chatbot from the ground up means you're piecing together the entire system yourself.
+This usually means using open-source frameworks like LangChain to connect to the Confluence API, pull the text from your pages, turn that text into embeddings, and store it in a vector database.
+Then you connect it to a large language model (LLM) like GPT-4 and build a user interface.
+It's a full-on development project.

 The reality of the DIY approach

-This approach gives you total control, but you have to be realistic about what it really takes.
+This approach gives you total control, but requires realistic planning.

 Pros: